-With the street along the line of parade lined with reverent thousands, many of whom watched through tear-filled eyes, the gallant remnant of the once mighty host of the Grand Army of the Republic marched once again along Pennsylvania Avenue.
-On foot and in automobile, many of the Veterans still creet and soldierly, others feeble of body but stout of heart, they passed along, led by the U. S. Army of bady from Pennsylvania, under the Command of Col. Prittie.
-Dressed in uniforms, a replica of those worn by their faithers seventyfive years before, the Reserve made a splendid showing, and received all along the march the plaudits of the witnessing throngs.
+With the street along the line of parade lined with reverent thousands, many of whom watched through tear-filed eyes, the gallant remnant of the once mighty host of the Grand Army of the Republic marched once again along Pennsylvania Avenue.
+On foot and in automobile, many of he Veterans still erect and soldierly, others feeble o body but stout of heart, they passed along, led by the U. S. Army Band, and escorted by that splendid body of Sons of Veterans Reserve, largely from Pennsylvania, under the Command of Col. Prittie, Dressed in uniforms, a replica of those worn by their fathers seventyfive years before, the Reserve made a splendid showing, and received all along the march the plaudits of the witnessing throngs.